On the differential structure of metric measure spaces and applications: Laplacian

 Thus for a generic $f\in V_K$ it holds

 i.e. $L:V_K\to\R$ is continuous w.r.t. the $\sup$ norm.
 Hence it can be extended to a (unique, by the density of Lipschitz functions in the uniform norm) linear bounded functional on the set $C_K\subset C(X)$ of continuous functions with support contained in $K$.
-Since $K$ was arbitrary, by the Riesz theorem we get that there exists a locally finite Borel measure $\mu$ such that
+Since $K$ was arbitrary, by the Riesz theorem we get that there exists a Radon measure $\mu$ such that

 Thus $g\in D(\bd,\Omega)$ and $\mu\in\bd g\restr\Omega$.

 Finally, from \eqref{eq:boundalto} it is immediate to get that for any $\mu'\in\bd g\restr\Omega$ it holds $\mu'\leq\tilde\mu$. \end{proof} \begin{remark}{\rm In the proof of Proposition \ref{prop:comparison} we used the Hahn-Banach theorem, which means that some weak form of the Axiom of Choice (but still stronger than the Axiom of Dependent Choice) is required in the argument.
 In full generality, it seems hard to avoid such use of Hahn-Banach.